Malton, Mississauga: 1937–1945

-In 1937 the agreements were drawn up for a total purchase of 1410.8 acres (including 108 acres for National Steel Car and 243.73 for Department of National Defense).
+In 1937 the agreements were drawn up for a total purchase of 1410.8 acres (including 108 acres for National Steel Car and 243.73 for Department of National Defence).

 Airport

 The Chapman Farm house was the first airport terminal (1937).
 In 1939, a wooden terminal that was identical to the one built at Toronto City Centre Airport, replaced the Chapman Farm House as the airport terminal.

 Malton Airport was also the site of the British Commonwealth Air Training Plan facilities during the war-time years.

 Aircraft industry

 National Steel Car built a manufacturing plant in 1938.
 It produced Westland Lysanders and was subcontractor for production of other aircraft.
 On November 4, 1942, the Federal government expropriated National Steel Car and set up the crown corporation called Victory Aircraft.
 Victory Aircraft produced Avro Lancaster bombers from 1942 to 1945.

 Victory Village

 In 1942, the Canadian Government expropriated the north part of the former Fred Codlin farm and built 200 military-style houses for war-time workers.
 "Victory Village" streets had war-time references; Victory, McNaughton (Andrew McNaughton, commander of the Canadian Forces in the UK), Churchill and Lancaster (Avro Lancasters were built at Victory Aircraft from 1943 to 1945).

 Victory Community Hall was built shortly after (at Victory Park) and was renovated in 2010.

 There were two other streets in the Village, Anson Ave. & Merrit Ave.
 Anson ran horizontally at the top of Lancaster.
 Merrit ran behind Churchill Ave.